 3. As soon as you are connected to a representative, say that you would like to speak to a supervising manager.
 If they ask what it concerns, just mention that it is about a past issue with your card.

-The first representative you speak with generally has no authority to help you in this situation, and you need to speak to a supervisor that can override the system to allow you to still qualify for your sign-up bonus.
+The first representative you speak with generally has no authority to help you in this situation, and you need to speak to a supervisor that can override the system to allow you to still qualify for your welcome bonus.

 4. With the supervising manager on the phone, explain your situation of why you did not meet the minimum spend–be sure to mention how you are a loyal customer and look forward to continue doing business with Chase for years to come.
 It wouldn’t hurt to mention how you would hate to let such a small matter end your relationship with Chase.

-If all goes well, the manager will allow you to spend the remaining amount needed to reach the minimum spend required for the sign-up bonus.
+If all goes well, the manager will allow you to spend the remaining amount needed to reach the minimum spend required for the welcome bonus.
 After that is met, they will submit a claim to approve the bonus to the marketing department.

 The manager I spoke with said that he has never had a claim declined, and that he was positive that my bonus would be approved.
 All I needed to do was spend the remaining amount needed (only $17), and he would check back in a few days and submit the claim.